Lakota people: Current activism

 The Lakota People made national news when NPR's "Lost Children, Shattered Families" investigative story aired regarding issues related to foster care for Native American children.
 It exposed what many critics consider to be the "kidnapping" of Lakota children from their homes by the state of South Dakota's Department of Social Services (D.S.S.).
+It was noted by NPR that over half of the children in foster care in South Dakota were of Native descent.

-Lakota activists such as Madonna Thunder Hawk and Chase Iron Eyes, along with the Lakota People’s Law Project, have alleged that Lakota grandmothers are illegally denied the right to foster their own grandchildren.
+Lakota activists such as Madonna Thunder Hawk and Chase Iron Eyes, along with the Lakota People's Law Project, have alleged that Lakota grandmothers are illegally denied the right to foster their own grandchildren.
 They are working to redirect federal funding away from the state of South Dakota's D.S.S. to new tribal foster care programs.
-This would be an historic shift away from the state's traditional control over Lakota foster children.
+This would be a historic shift away from the state's traditional control over Lakota foster children.

 A short film, Lakota in America, was produced by Square.
 The film features Genevieve Iron Lightning, a young Lakota dancer on the Cheyenne River Reservation, one of the poorest communities in the United States.
 Unemployment, addiction, alcoholism, and suicide are all challenges for Lakota on the reservation.

 Ethnonyms

 The name Lakota comes from the Lakota autonym, Lakota "feeling affection, friendly, united, allied".
-The early French historic documents did not distinguish a separate Teton division, instead grouping them with other "Sioux of the West," Santee and Yankton bands.
+The early French historic documents did not distinguish a separate Teton division, instead grouping them with other "Sioux of the West", Santee and Yankton bands.

 The names Teton and Tetuwan come from the Lakota name thítȟuŋwaŋ, the meaning of which is obscure.
 This term was used to refer to the Lakota by non-Lakota Sioux groups.
-Other derivations and spelling variations include: ti tanka, Tintonyanyan, Titon, Tintonha, Thintohas, Tinthenha, Tinton, Thuntotas, Tintones, Tintoner, Tintinhos, Ten-ton-ha, Thinthonha, Tinthonha, Tentouha, Tintonwans, Tindaw, Tinthow, Atintons, Anthontans, Atentons, Atintans, Atrutons, Titoba, Tetongues, Teton Sioux, Teeton, Ti toan, Teetwawn, Teetwans, Ti-t’-wawn, Ti-twans, Tit’wan, Tetans, Tieton, and Teetonwan.
+Other derivations and spelling variations include: ti tanka, Tintonyanyan, Titon, Tintonha, Thintohas, Tinthenha, Tinton, Thuntotas, Tintones, Tintoner, Tintinhos, Ten-ton-ha, Thinthonha, Tinthonha, Tentouha, Tintonwans, Tindaw, Tinthow, Atintons, Anthontans, Atentons, Atintans, Atrutons, Titoba, Tetongues, Teton Sioux, Teeton, Ti toan, Teetwawn, Teetwans, Ti-t'-wawn, Ti-twans, Tit'wan, Tetans, Tieton, and Teetonwan.

 Early French sources call the Lakota Sioux with an additional modifier, such as Sioux of the West, West Schious, Sioux des prairies, Sioux occidentaux, Sioux of the Meadows, Nadooessis of the Plains, Prairie Indians, Sioux of the Plain, Maskoutens-Nadouessians, Mascouteins Nadouessi, and Sioux nomades.

 Today many of the tribes continue to officially call themselves Sioux.
 In the 19th and 20th centuries, this was the name which the US government applied to all Dakota/Lakota people.
-However, some tribes have formally or informally adopted traditional names: the Rosebud Sioux Tribe is also known as the Sičháŋǧu Oyáte (Brulé Nation), and the Oglala often use the name Oglála Lakȟóta Oyáte, rather than the English "Oglala Sioux Tribe" or OST.
-(The alternate English spelling of Ogallala is deprecated, even though it is closer to the correct pronunciation.)
+Some tribes have formally or informally adopted traditional names: the Rosebud Sioux Tribe is also known as the Sičháŋǧu Oyáte (Brulé Nation), and the Oglala often use the name Oglála Lakȟóta Oyáte, rather than the English "Oglala Sioux Tribe" or OST.
+The alternate English spelling of Ogallala is deprecated, even though it is closer to the correct pronunciation.

 The Lakota have names for their own subdivisions.
 The Lakota also are the most western of the three Sioux groups, occupying lands in both North and South Dakota.